 A facade should only be planted with ivy or other plants if it is in order, has no cracks or other damage.
 In addition, doors, windows, roof and other elements, as well as balconies and so on, should be easily accessible so that the facade greenery can be cut back.
 If the facade, wall, facade insulation or other components show signs of damage or if you already have problems with algae, mould, moss, lichen or the like, then you should perhaps refrain from greening the outer wall.

 You can dry walls and facades with appropriate protective paints, sealants and a horizontal barrier.
-A facade impregnation also protects against microorganisms.
+A brick insulation cream also protects against microorganisms.

 If you want to play it safe, use a climbing aid and climbing devices.
 From wooden checks to wire ropes, there are many different ways to guide the greenery into the right direction and keep it away from the facade and the facade paint applied to it.
 In addition, you do not need to do any major facade cleaning after removing ivy, virginia creeper or other plants.